-A field duplicate will be collected at the same location immediately following the parent sample and will be composited with the parent sample.
+As needed, field duplicate may be collected to verify the precision of the laboratory and/or shipping method and serve as an indicator of potential cross-contamination.
+Field duplicates will be collected at the same location immediately following the parent sample and then composited with the parent sample.
 Duplicate samples will be assigned to a different sample ID but are labeled in a manner that is not apparent to the laboratory.
 Duplicate samples will be preserved, packaged, and sealed in the same manner as other samples of the same matrix.
 The field duplicates will be sent blindly to the laboratory.
-A minimum of 10% of normal samples will have a corresponding field duplicate sample.

 Field duplicates will be collected and analyzed for the same parameters listed in Table 3 as applicable.
-Results for field duplicates will be used to verify the precision of the laboratory and/or shipping method and serve as an indicator of potential cross-contamination.